algocodes/ldp_layer/README.md

 This repository contains the Local Derivative Patterns as a Deep Learning layer implemented in the paper.
 The example on LFW - Labeled Faces in the Wild dataset compares a model with LDP layers and a baseline CNN model.

+LDP layer can be used from source or can be installed as package using:

+            pip install tflocalpattern

 [Kaggle] (https://www.kaggle.com/code/devrimakgn/a-dl-model-with-ldp-layers-face-recognition)

 ## Example evaluation on LFW - Labeled Faces in the Wild dataset: ldp_test.py